cypress-io/cypress-documentation/source/guides/testing-strategies/auth0-authentication.md

 # Cypress Setup for Testing Auth0

-Below is a command to programmatically login into [Auth0][auth0], using the [/oauth/token endpoint][auth0OauthTokenEndpoint] and set an item in localStorage with the `access_token` and `id_token` it returns.
+Below is a command to programmatically login into {% url "Auth0" https://auth0.com %}, using the {% url "/oauth/token endpoint" https://auth0.com/docs/protocols/protocol-oauth2#token-endpoint %} and set an item in localStorage with the `access_token` and `id_token` it returns.
 These will be used in our application code to verify we are authenticated under test.

 ```jsx
 // cypress/support/commands.js